Jimvel-src/open-source-jimvel/README.md

 ## Building a core
 Curreently we need help building an open-source community-devoloped core!
 Without you, Simple OS can't come true
+  Contribute to us by finding the JSOS Kernel repo and pull requesting it.
+(it may take some time because we are'nt online 24/7)